meteor/meteor/source/api/packagejs.md

 Package.onTest(function (api) {
   // Sets up a dependency on this package api.use('username:package-name');
-  // Allows you to use the 'tinytest' framework api.use('tinytest@1.0.0');
+  // Allows you to use the mocha test framework api.use('practicalmeteor:mocha@2.4.5_2');
   // Specify the source code for the package tests api.addFiles('email_tests.js', 'server');
 });

-/* This lets you use npm packages in your package*/ Npm.depends({
+/* This lets you use npm packages in your package */ Npm.depends({
   simplesmtp: "0.3.10",
   "stream-buffers": "0.2.5"});